digicademy-chf/chf_container/Documentation/Introduction/Index.rst

-Please note that under production conditions, this simple container set-up is designed to **run on a host** that directs traffic towards the webserver container, manages its ports, features more robust firewall settings, and performs regular backups of the ``app`` folder and the database, at least.
+Please note that under production conditions, this simple container set-up is designed to **run on a host** that directs traffic towards the webserver container, manages its ports, features more robust firewall settings, and performs regular backups of, at least, the ``App`` folder and the database.